 The sincerely stunning Hells Canyon formed in what now comprises the far northwest section of the United States.
 This enormous canyon also remains one of the great geological wonders of North America.

 It is located roughly along the borders of three states.
 These consist of Idaho, Oregon, and Washington.
 Its earliest formation began around 300 million years ago.
 This began as the result volcanic activity, not tectonic.

 Furthermore, due to ongoing volcanic action, enormous quantities of limestone began to be deposited.
 Much later, tectonic activity then pushed the limestone, along with sedimentary rock, upward.

 In addition, about 6 million years ago, the Snake River formed within what’s now Hells Canyon.
 Its mighty flow slowly but surely carved out the massive canyon.
 Then, roughly 15,000 years ago, a massive flood from a melting glacier further expanded it.

 Lastly, today the site has several primary uses for mankind.
 First of all, three large hydroelectric dams have been constructed within its confines.
-Also, numerous recreational activities happen in abundance within it.
+Also, recreational activities happen in abundance within it.
 These include hiking, boating, fishing, camping, and rafting.